katcipis/sophia/notes/books/algorithms-live-by.md

-can have a cache and be fast on a lot of access or not have it and always be slow, but there is no option that will deliver you cache like performance to all accesses unless your dataset is small (again, more and more that will not be the case).
+can have a cache and be fast on a lot of access or not have it and always be slow, but there is no option that will deliver you cache like performance to all accesses unless your dataset is small.

 The same thing happens to processors.
-The first naive impression that you get when you see how fast caches are on processors is "Why all the memory in the computer is made of caches ?".
+The first naive impression that you get when you see how fast caches are on processors is "Why all the memory in the computer is not made of caches ?".
 The naive answer is that it would be too expensive, because the SRAM used on caches is really expensive, but that is not the case.
 It is physically impossible to have memory operating so close to the clock